About our toddler classes

 These services are provided by our skilled and experienced Education team of Teachers, Speech and Language Therapists, Classroom Assistants and Regular Volunteers.

 "We were welcomed with open arms into a centre which was to take my fear away, and achieve with my son what I feared for him was unachievable."

 We believe that one of the most important aspects of our toddler classes is the support that parents give to each other.
 During their time attending our toddler nursery parents and children form relationships and friendships with each other which often last for many years.

-We also support parents with information and leaflets which cover topics such as hearing tests, audiograms and hearing loss, and listening and language development.
+We also support parents with information and leaflets which cover topics such as hearing tests, audiograms and deafness, and listening and language development.
 In this way, we give parents the opportunity to gain the knowledge and skills they need to foster their child's overall development, and to share with others the feelings, triumphs and obstacles their family is experiencing.